algal/swiftlinux/README.md

 ## What this does.

 These are just scripts which automate the instructions from the Swift website.
-The scripts themselves are pretty self-explanatory.
-The main tricky part is downloading and installing a few development dependencies that cannot be installed automatically through apt-get.
-These are version 3.6 of clang, and a more current version of cmake.

-Note that, by default, this script builds a _debug_ configuration of the Swift compiler and runs tests.
-That is the effect of the command `utils/build-script -t` in the `go-03-build.sh` script.
-If instead you simply want to build Swift in its _release_ configuration, then instead you should do `utils/build-script -r`.

 ## Compatibility

-This script is known good for Ubuntu 14.04 LTS, as supplied by AMI `ami-d732f0b7`, and with the state of the apt-get repos and the Swift source repos as they exist on 2016-10-30, 10:31am SF time.

 ## Also, docker